Everest Base Camp – Gokyo-Ri Via Cho La Pass Trek

 The first section of today’s trail follows the western side of the broad Khumbu valley and ascends gently through meadows beside the glacial moraine.
 The ascent becomes steeper and rougher as it crosses several side moraines.
 After rounding a bend in the trail, the conical peak of Pumori comes into view.
-On the lower slopes of this mountain a ridge extending to the south terminates in a small peak, known as Kala Pattar (5545m),meaning ’black rock’.
+On the lower slopes of this mountain a ridge extending to the south terminates in a small peak, known as Kala Pattar (5,545 m), meaning "black rock."
 The trail then makes a short descent onto the sandy, flat expanse of Gorak Shep.
-From here we will continue to the current Everest base camp, which is about a 4 hours walk from Gorak Shep.
+From here we will continue to the current Everest base camp, which is about a 4-hour walk from Gorak Shep.
 We will return to this small settlement after our visit to the base camp (6 hrs).

 Gorak Shep to Lobuche (4930m)

 After an early morning rise, we will start our day by climbing the Kala Pattar (5,545 m).
 This is a steep ascent up the grassy slopes west of Gorak Shep.
 From Kala Pattar the entire Everest south face is visible as well as Lho La (the pass between Nepal and Tibet, also named the Western Cwm), Changtse (the northern peak of Everest) and most of the West-Ridge route.
 We return to Gorak Shep and continue to descent to Lobuche (6 hrs).